jiacai2050/telegram-action/README.md

 # Telegram Action

 This GitHub Action allows you to send messages to a Telegram chat using a bot.
-You can send text messages, images, and other media types.

 ## Inputs
 - `token`: (Required) The Telegram bot token.